This simple 17-second video makes an incredibly compelling case for bus-only lanes

 In Los Angeles, where drivers spent an average of 128 hours sitting in traffic in 2018, most commuters still choose to drive to work alone.
 A new aerial view of a street in downtown L.A. helps make the case for picking public transit instead, as it shows buses flying down a dedicated bus lane.

-In 17 seconds of traffic, a GIF from the city’s transportation department shows cars crawling down the street moving (at most) five people, while three buses—each with a capacity for 210 people—fly by.
+In 17 seconds of traffic, a GIF from the city’s transportation department shows cars crawling down the street moving (at most) five people, while three buses—carrying 210 people—fly by.
 The city says that around 70 buses now use the bus lane every hour during the evening rush hour.

 A bird's eye view of a dedicated bus lane in action.
 We're moving nearly 70 buses an hour through the Flower Street bus lane each evening! pic.twitter.com/funsVVdX81